 Defacing School Property.
-Carving names on furniture or writing on posted announcements is a major disciplinary offense.
+Carving names on furniture or writing on property is a major disciplinary offense.
+Any intentional or unintentional defacement of property will be treated as a major disciplinary offense and may include restitution charges.

 Classrooms.
 Reservations for use of classrooms and other facilities are limited to recognized student groups and individual students who have requested and received authorization to use the facility.
 University owned media equipment or musical instruments is prohibited unless authorized by appropriate university personnel.